Decomposition of State Spaces into Subobjects in Quantum Field Theory: Part II General formalism

 \part{Part II General formalism}

 We extend the previous formalism in the following manner.
 We assume that decompositions can involve an arbitrary set of subobjects, and they can be multiple; that is, several possible decompositions may be considered simultaneously, akin to a superposition of states.
 Additionally, decompositions can have an impact on subobjects.
 To achieve this, we consider that each state space involved may itself include subobjects, representing some bound states that concentrate a series of states in the considered space.
+Such subobjects are themselves described by their field, considered as independent quantities, eventhough these fields are connected to the initial field by restriction maps.
 Furthermore, any subobject may itself be decomposed by the decomposition of the space to which it belongs.
 In other words, an initial subobject may be decomposed into subobjects of this subobject.
 This is achieved by introducing products and compositions of decompositions.